Outcome-Constrained Large Language Models for Countering Hate Speech: Experiments

-\textbf{Data} To build the classifiers of conversation outcomes, we use Reddit conversation data collected from 39 subreddits.
+\paragraph{Data to Build Conversation Outcomes Classifiers} We use Reddit data collected from 39 subreddits likely to contain abusive content~\cite{vidgen2021introducing}.
 The hate comments are identified based on hate classifiers~\cite{qian2019benchmark}.
-Then, we collect replies to the hate comments.
-For each reply to the hate comment, we collect the follow-up replies and evaluate the conversation incivility~\cite{yu2023hate}.
-There are 41727 Hate/Reply pairs in the data, with 8613, 21331, and 11783 having high, medium, and low conversation incivility, respectively.
-As the author's information in some Reddit comments is missing, there are only 27941 Hate/Reply pairs used for the hater reentry modeling.
-There are 8491 pairs with no hater reentry, 5865 with hateful hater reentry, and 13585 pairs with non-hateful reentry.
-Both data are split into 80\% as training and 20\% as testing data.
-The testing data is to evaluate the performance of classifiers \footnote{Data and models available at Github upon acceptance}.
+Then, we collect replies to hate comments and identify counterspeech in replies referring to~\citet{yu2022hate}.
+For each counterspeech, we collect the follow-up replies.
+Then, we calculate the conversation incivility with $\alpha=0.8$ and determine the incivility level by quantiles.
+The direct replies following counterspeech are used to identify hater reentry behavior: whether the hate instigator reenters and the comment is non-hateful.
+Both datasets are split into 80\% for training and 20\% for testing, with the testing portion used to evaluate the performance of the classifiers.

-\textbf{Classification Model and Performance} As this study is not aimed at the best performance in the classification tasks, we use the RoBERTa model~\cite{liu2019roberta} to train the classifier with the Hate/Reply text pairs and the corresponding conversation outcome labels.
-A suboptimal classifier is enough to defeat the baseline and differentiate the potential conversation outcome of Hate/Reply pairs with reasonable accuracy.
-Table ~\ref{tab:results} shows the majority baseline and the performance of the two classifiers.
+\paragraph{Classification Model and Performance} As this study is not aimed at the best performance in the classification tasks, we use the RoBERTa model~\cite{liu2019roberta} to train outcome classifiers.
+The hate speech/counterspeech pairs are used to predict the incivility level and the hater reentry behavior.
+The detailed classification results can be seen in Table~\ref{tab:incivilitycls} and ~\ref{tab:reentrycls} in ~\ref{appendix.4}.
+Although the classification results are somewhat low, these suboptimal classifiers are enough to defeat the baseline and differentiate counterspeech that will lead to high or low incivility in the follow-up conversation, as shown by~\cite{yu2024hate}.
+The accuracy for identifying non-hateful reentry is the highest.